 Description of baldfaced hornets

-Hornets are a social wasp related to the yellowjackets and paper wasps.
-These all live in colonies similar to those of honey bees and ants.
-The hornet colony is contained inside the nest constructed of paper-like material made from chewed wood fibers mixed with saliva.
+Baldfaced hornets are not true hornets, but rather a species in the yellowjacket family.
+Balfaced hornets live in colonies similar to those of honey bees and ants.
+The colony is contained inside the nest constructed of paper-like material made from chewed wood fibers mixed with saliva.
 The nest is composed of 3 or 4 tiers of combs within a thick, multilayered outer shell.
 A single opening at the bottom allows the hornets to fly in and out.
-Hornet nests are usually located in wooded areas, attached to a tree branch, but may be attached to shrubs, utility poles or house siding.
+Baldfaced hornet nests are usually located in wooded areas, attached to a tree branch, but may be attached to shrubs, utility poles or house siding.

 Life cycle of baldfaced hornets

 Baldfaced hornets are large, black insects about 7/8 of an inch long with white to cream-colored markings on the front of the head and at the end of the abdomen.
 Like all wasps, bees, and ants, hornets have a complete life cycle of four stages: egg, larva, pupa and adult.
 The larva is a legless grub reared within cells in the nest.
 Hornets are beneficial predators that feed on other insects, particularly filth flies and blow flies.

 A colony of social wasps (hornets, yellowjackets and paper wasps) lasts only 1 year.
 Each nest is built from scratch each year and the previous year's nest can not be reused.
 Queens are the only members of the colony able to survive the winter.
 In April or May, each queen selects a suitable location, constructs a small nest and begins raising sterile daughter offspring.
 These workers take over the duties of enlarging and maintaining the nest, foraging for food and caring for the offspring while the queen functions only to produce more eggs.